rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Clone the Rails Repository ###

-To do to be able to contribute code, you need to clone the Rails repository:
+To be able to contribute code, you need to clone the Rails repository:

 ```bash
 $ git clone git://github.com/rails/rails.git